 It is important to determine the extent of fine arts property at all locations and review whether self-retention risk management techniques should prevail or whether to transfer the risk to a commercial policy.
 Not placing valuable fine arts on the System’s inland marine policy could expose the Member to self-retaining the full loss.

 System Risk Management encourages each Member to review their fine arts possessions and make the appropriate decision on the type of coverage needed.
 System Risk Management stands ready to provide any assistance you may need to work through this important process.
-If you have any questions, please don’t hesitate to contact System Risk Manager Henry Judah or Sr. Insurance Specialist Debbie Smith at 979-458-6330.
+If you have any questions, please don’t hesitate to contact System Risk Manager, Henry Judah, Risk Management Coordinator, Charles Longoria or Sr. Insurance Specialist, Debbie Smith at 979-458-6330.